-Rich and nutritious homemade turkey broth.
-Do not throw away your thanksgiving scraps!
+Turkey bone broth is simple to make at home and will add so much depth of flavor to your homemade soups.
+Do not throw away your Thanksgiving scraps!
 Turn that leftover turkey carcass and vegetable scraps into an irresistible broth that can be used in soups, stews, and other recipes.

 Turkey dinner, while a lot of work, is one of the best meals year after year.
 Slowly cooked turkey to perfection, creamy mashed potatoes with a rich gravy, and all the different desserts you can imagine.
 Two days of cooking gone in minutes.

-Take that turkey carcass that has been picked clean, and any vegetable scraps and make a turkey stock you can freeze for later and make a leftover turkey soup, turkey stroganoff, turkey divan, plus many other meals throughout the rest of the winter.
+Once you have your broth it can then be frozen for later or made into a leftover turkey soup, turkey stroganoff, turkey divan, or many other meals throughout the rest of the winter.

 Need a fun way to make a turkey?
 Learn how to smoke a turkey on a pellet grill.